sjdweb/devbox/README.md

 * Step 2 (recommended): Use `oh-my-zsh`?
 * Step 3 (optional): Install NVM?
 * Step 4 (required): The dotfiles.
 Update the `$DOTFILES_*` variables (see [`bootstrap`](https://github.com/joshukraine/mac-bootstrap/blob/master/bootstrap) under "Variable declarations") to reference your dotfiles.
 As a starting point, you can [fork mine](http://jsua.co/dotfiles) and then point to your fork.
-* Step 5 (recommended): Install scripts to `~/bin`?
-* Step 6 (recommended): Install and configure Tmuxinator?
-* Step 7 (optional): Install Ukrainian language utilities?
-Maybe you're interested in some [other language extensions](http://extensions.services.openoffice.org/en/search?f[0]=field_project_tags%3A157)?
-* Step 8 (optional): Install fixed-width fonts?
+* Step 5 (optional): Install fixed-width fonts?
-* Step 9 (recommended): Use Vundle?
+* Step 6 (recommended): Use Vundle?
 If you prefer a different plugin manager, you can add the code for that to this section.
-* Step 10 (optional): Review general macOS settings in `install/macos-defaults` and adjust as needed. `install/macos-dock` ensures that the dock contains only the apps you select.
+* Step 7 (optional): Review general macOS settings in `install/macos-defaults` and adjust as needed. `install/macos-dock` ensures that the dock contains only the apps you select.
 Adjust as desired.
 (NOTE: The `macos-dock` script depends on the `dockutil` package installed by Homebrew.)

 3) Create `~/.gitconfig.local` and `~/.zshrc.local` and add in your personal information.
 These files are sourced in `~/.gitconfig` and `~/.zshrc` respectively.